hyurl/sfn/README.md

 Or `node src/index` in JavaScript.

-and the server should be started in no seconds.
+And the server should be started in no seconds.

-You can add the command `start` to the `scripts` field of your `package.json` file, so that whenever you want to start the server ,just run `npm start`.
+You can add the command `start` to the `scripts` field of your `package.json` file, so that whenever you want to start the server, just run `npm start`.

 ### Write Your First Controller